-Michael Veal has been a member of the Yale faculty since 1998.
+Michael E. Veal has been a member of the Yale faculty since 1998.
 Before coming to Yale, he taught at Mount Holyoke College (1996 – 1998) and New York University (1997-1998).
-Veal’s work has typically addressed topics within the musical sphere of Africa and the African diaspora.
-His 2000 biography of the Nigerian musician Fela Anikulapo-Kuti (Fela: The Life & Times of an African Musical Icon) uses the life and music of one of the most influential African musicians of the post-WWII era to explore themes of African post-coloniality, musical and cultural interchange between cultures of Africa and the African diaspora, and the political uses of music in Africa.
-His documentation of “Afrobeat” will continue with the forthcoming as-told-to autobiography Tony Allen: Master Drummer of Afrobeat.
-His 2007 study of Jamaican dub music (Dub: Soundscapes and Shattered Songs in Jamaican Reggae) examines the ways in which the studio-based innovations of Jamaican recording engineers during the 1970s transformed the structure and concept of the post-WWII popular song, as well as the theme of how sound technology can be used to articulate themes of spirituality, history and politics.
-His forthcoming book Technotopia 1969: Miles Davis at the Crossroads surveys an under-documented period in the life and career of Miles Davis, examines the role of sound rcordings in the construction of jazz history, and takes an analytical approach to the years of “electric jazz” prior to its commodification as “jazz-rock fusion,” and draws on the language of digital architecture in order to suggest new directions for jazz analysis.
+Veal’s work has typically addressed musical topics within the cultural sphere of Africa and the African diaspora.
+His 2000 biography of the Nigerian musician Fela Anikulapo-Kuti uses the life and music of this influential African musician explore themes of African post-coloniality, the political uses of music in Africa, and musical and cultural interchange between cultures of Africa and the African diaspora.
+His documentation of the “Afrobeat” genre continued with the 2013 as-told-to autobiography Tony Allen: Master Drummer of Afrobeat.
+Professor Veal’s 2007 study of Jamaican dub music examines the ways in which the studio-based innovations of Jamaican recording engineers during the 1970s transformed the structure and concept of the post-WWII popular song, and examines sound technology as a medium for the articulation of spiritual, historical and political themes.
+His forthcoming book Wait Until Tomorrow surveys under-documented periods in the careers of John Coltrane and Miles Davis that encapsulate the stylistic interventions of “free jazz” and “jazz-rock fusion,” and draws on the language of digital architecture in order to suggest new directions for jazz analysis.

 Fela: The Life and Times of an African Musical Icon (Temple University Press, 2000)

-Dub: Songscape, Studio Craft, Science Fiction, and the Shattering of Song Form in Jamaican Reggae (Wesleyan University Press, 2007)
+Dub: Soundscapes and Shattered Songs in Jamaican Reggae (Wesleyan University Press, 2007)

 Morse Junior Faculty Fellowship (Yale University, 2003 – 2004)